-"Extension of protection of performers' rights to performances in certain countries in a country which [being a party to the International Convention for 35 the Protection of Performers, Producers of Phonograms and Broadcasting Organizations, by law grants in its territory similar rights to performers in respect of their performances in the Republic] is a member of the World Trade Organization.".
+"Extension of protection of performers' rights to performances in $\ 10$ certain countries in a country which [being a party to the International Convention for the Protection of Performers, Producers of Phonograms and Broadcasting Organizations, by law grants in its territory similar rights to 20 performers in respect of their performances in the Republic] is a party to the Agreement on Trade Related Aspects of Intellectual Property Rights.".

-4. The protection granted to performers by this Act shall [subject to such limitations as may hereinafter be prescribed] be extended automatically 30 to performers in respect of their performances-
+- 4. The protection granted to performers by this Act shall [subject to such limitations as may hereinafter be prescribed] be extended automatically to performers in respect of their performances-

 - (a) taking place;

 - (b) broadcast without a fixation; or

 - (c) first fixed,

-21. The following section is hereby substituted for section 7 of the Performers' Protection Act, 1967:
+21. The following section is hereby substituted for section 7 of the Performers' 25 Protection Act, 1967: